bmwcarit/Emma/doc/readme-emma.md

 The file `<PROJECT_NAME>_Objects_in_Sections_<TIMESTAMP>.csv` is the result of the "merge" of the objects and the sections file.

-Objects/sections that are "touching" or overlapping each other in some way (see the above figure) are resolved in this step.
-Therefore the "weaker" section/object is split (and has therefore a reduced by size after each step).

-This is done so that the file represents a continuous and refined memory mapping.
-Furthermore it is checked whether sections/objects overlap, contain or duplicate each other.

-The information on such occurrences can be observed in the rightmost columns:
+The information on such occurrences can be observed in columns of the Emma report:

 * `overlapFlag`: Overlaps with the stated section ("overlapped by X" means X is an object/section which has a lower start address and therefore overlaps the current element)
 * `containmentFlag`: Is contained by the stated section